-The assessment of roadway projects for the Goldsboro MTP includes both quantitative and qualitative metrics.
-The metrics used for analysis were defined using the NCDOT SPOT 6.0 methodology as the baseline and modified based on the Goldsboro MTP guiding principles, outreach efforts, and the availability of local data.
-Similar to the statewide methodology, projects in the Goldsboro MTP were analyzed with respect to their state funding category: Statewide (Mobility), Regional (Impact), and Division (Needs).
+The assessment of roadway projects for the 2045MTP includes both quantitative and qualitative metrics.
+The metrics used for analysis were defined using the NCDOT SPOT 6.0 methodology as the baseline and modified based on the Goldsboro 2045 MTP guiding principles, outreach efforts, and the availability of local data.
+Similar to the statewide methodology, projects in the Goldsboro 2045 MTP were analyzed with respect to their state funding category: Statewide (Mobility), Regional (Impact), and Division (Needs).
+The graphic below shows the scale of each category and the counties included.
+Additionally, the revenue distribution chart at right shows the statewide breakdown of funds by percentage.